Connect your vessels to the grid and eliminate emissions at berth.

 We provide shore power systems to fit your needs.
 Engineering, procurement, and installation – all on board.

 Send us your details and we will provide you with a quote on the optimal solution for your vessels.

 What is shore power?

-Vessels can shut down their engines while berthed and plug into an onshore power source.
-Shore power transfers the vessel’s power load to the onshore power supply without disruption to onboard services.
+With this capability, vessels can shut down their engines while berthed and plug into an on shore power source.
+The vessel’s power load is transferred to the on shore power supply without disruption to on board services.

 We are dedicated to providing innovative shore-to-ship power solutions, as they represent an important step towards a greener maritime industry.
 We can be your trusted partner from the initial order to commissioned system delivery.

 Providing an onshore power supply for vessels at berth results in significant environmental benefits.
-Sulphur dioxide and nitric oxide emissions are reduced to a minimum, and CO2 emissions decrease substantially.
+Sulfur dioxide and nitric oxide emissions are reduced to a minimum, and CO2 emissions decrease substantially.

 Reduced port tariffs